onfido/onfido-ios-sdk/README.md

         // Occurs if the user denies permission to the SDK during the flow case OnfidoFlowError.microphonePermission:
-        // Occurs when the user denies permission for microphone usage by the app during the flow case OnfidoFlowError.motionUnsupported:
+        // Occurs when the user denies permission for microphone usage by the app during the flow case OnfidoFlowError.failedToWriteToDisk:
-        // Occurs when the device does not support the Motion product and no fallback capture method has been configured case OnfidoFlowError.failedToWriteToDisk:
         // Occurs when the SDK tries to save capture to disk, maybe due to a lack of space case OnfidoFlowError.upload(let OnfidoApiError):